kyma-project/istio/docs/user/migration/external-name-alias.md

 According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), the destination of a VirtualService cannot point to the Service of type ExternalName.
 The limitation exists in the traffic coming from the internal mesh clients.
-Creating a ServiceEntry, has no effect despite upgrade notes for version 1.21.
+Upgrade notes for version 1.21 describe a migration path by creating a ServiceEntry, although in currently released Istio versions it has no effect.
 Routing to the Service of type ExternalName, which aliases another type of Service, will also not work.
 Instead, it has to point to the actual host aliased by the Service of type ExternalName.